-Dry gas is almost pure methane (CH_4) .
-When combusted, the greenhouse gas emitted is carbon dioxide (CO_2) , the same as with coal and oil.
-In general, the CO_2 emissions associated with gas combustion are lower per unit of energy produced than with coal and oil.
+Dry gas is almost pure methane (CH4).
+When combusted, the greenhouse gas emitted is carbon dioxide (CO2), the same as with coal and oil.
+In general, the CO, emissions associated with gas combustion are lower per unit of energy produced than with coal and oil.

-But if methane is vented directly to the atmosphere without combustion, the global warming potential of that gas in the atmosphere is pound-for-pound much greater than CO_2 .
+But if methane is vented directly to the atmosphere without combustion, the global warming potential of that gas in the atmosphere is pound-for-pound much greater than CO2.
 For this reason, methane leaks occurring during the production, processing, transportation, and storage of gas can substantially increase its climate impact.

-The fifth report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) updated the global warming potential of methane compared to CO_2 .
+The fifth report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) updated the global warming potential of methane compared to CO2.
 Two figures are most often quoted for the potential - a 100-year figure and 20-year figure - which refer to the potential of the gas to force temperature change over the given time span.
-Methane has a shorter life span in the atmosphere than CO_2 but a much higher impact.
-The AR5 put the 20-year impact of methane at 86 times that of CO_2 and the 100-year impact at 36 times.
+Methane has a shorter life span in the atmosphere than CO, but a much higher impact.
+The AR5 put the 20-year impact of methane at 86 times that of CO2 and the 100-year impact at and storage of gas is central to assessing the climate impact of gas use.
+Independent analysis suggests that average US conventional gas leakage are between 3.8% and 5.4 % of total production, while shale gas leaks at roughly 12%.
+Both rates would put the climate impact of gas on par with, or much greater than, coal.13

-The methane leakage rate during the
+The methane leakage rate during the production, processing, transportation,